 Aimée Tian is a fourth year student pursuing her B.A. in Art History, Communications Studies and Economics.
-Her interests lie in all realms of arts and culture, but she is particularly fascinated by urban/public art (also the commodification of art), racial politics and identity, and streetwear fashion.
+Her interests lie in all realms of arts and culture, but she is particularly fascinated by urban/public art, the de-commodification of art, racial politics and identity, and streetwear fashion.
 Aimée is a Virgo on the Libra cusp, fond of astrology, museum gift shops, and the Love and Hip Hop franchise.

 Muhan Zhang is a fourth year joint honours Art History and East Asian Studies student.
 Her thesis pertains to contemporary Asian diasporic and transnational art, and she likes making lists and rearranging her furniture.
 The haphazard gallery wall in her studio apartment (replete with illicit pushpins) is her pride and joy.